 It acts like a noun \rightarrow The gym at the end of the street is new.
 It functions as the subject of the sentence and subjects are nouns.

-a phrase within a phrase:
+a phrase within a phrase

 Phrases can have phrases "in" them.

 Look carefully and you will find a phrase within the phrase:

-the gym at the end of the street the gym at the end of the street like an adjective \rightarrow The gym at the end of the street is new.
+the gym at the end of the street the gum at the end of the street.

-This phrase within the first phrase acts

-This phrase gives more information about the noun, thus acting like an adjective testing to see if you have a phrase:
+This phrase within the first phrase acts like an adjective \rightarrow The gym at the end of the street is new.
+This phrase gives more information about the noun, thus acting like an adjective large The large gym is new.

-The second phrase, at the end of the street, can be replaced with a one word adjective such as large.
+-->> The second phrase, at the end of the street, can be replaced with a one word adjective such as large.